signalapp/ContactDiscoveryService/README.md

 starts with either `test-` or `test_` and the enclave will rebuild and service tests will be run on hardware with SGX enabled.

-- For the front end service, the tests run `mvn verify` will be run on hardware with SGX enabled.

-- For the rate limiter service, the tests run `cargo test` in the rate limiter directory.

-### Service Code Changes
+### Service Only Changes

-If you are only touching the service code (front end or rate limiter) without touching the enclave, then you can use the existing checked in enclave.
+If you are only touching the service code without touching the enclave, then you can use the existing checked in enclave.

 If you push to a branch that starts with `test-svc-` or `test_svc_`, the checked-in enclave will be used and service tests will be run on the SGX-enabled hardware.

-- For the front end service, the tests run `mvn verify` will be run on hardware with SGX enabled.

-- For the rate limiter service, the tests run `cargo test` in the rate limiter directory.

 # CI